 We discussed the critical shift in your SEO mindset that you should make right away, which will help you get better results today and well into the future.

-And we’ve discussed three steps you can take immediately to put that new mindset into practice:
+And we’ve discussed three tips you can immediately use to put that new mindset into practice:

 - Search: Listen better and empathize more.